 - A copy of your homeowners insurance policy

 - A recent mortgage statement.

 What makes a condo ineligible for a new home loan?

-- The condo must meet applicable insurance guidelines per Fannie/Freddie rules
+- The condo must meet applicable insurance guidelines per Fannie Mae and/or Freddie Mac

 - Your condo unit must be covered by title insurance